Recovery efforts are focused on power restoration in Florida communities as sweltering heat moves in after Hurricane Idalia – KION546

 Residents express relief as cleanup begins

-As of late Thursday, the exact death toll associated with Idalia as well as the extent of damage in Florida were unclear.
+As of late Thursday, the exact death toll from Idalia and the full extent of damage in Florida were unclear.

-After DeSantis and Criswell toured the hard-hit communities of Cedar Key, Horseshoe Beach and Steinhatchee on Thursday, they indicated witnessing significant flood damage.
+After DeSantis and Criswell toured the hard-hit communities of Cedar Key, Horseshoe Beach and Steinhatchee along the west coast in the Big Bend region on Thursday, they said they’d witnessed significant flood damage.

 Some residents told CNN they were relieved Idalia’s aftermath wasn’t as bad as they anticipated.

-Anthony Altman, the businesses owner of EXPLORIDA, an ecotourism company that offers manatee and scalloping tours, said the impacts on his property could have been worse had he not prepared to evacuate ahead of the storm.
+Anthony Altman, the businesses owner of EXPLORIDA, an ecotourism company that offers manatee and scalloping tours, said the impact to his property could have been worse had he not prepared to evacuate ahead of the storm.

-Altman said he rented a truck and moved his merchandise out of his business in Crystal River before Idalia made landfall, which he indicated helped minimize damage.
-Altman and his employees began the cleaning up, and they’re hoping to reopen soon.
+Altman said he rented a truck and moved his merchandise out of his business in Crystal River before Idalia made landfall, which he said helped minimize damage.
+Altman and his employees have begun the cleanup, and they’re hoping to reopen soon.

 “We got about 22 employees that are with us and that’s 22 families and all local, so we want to get open for them,” Altman said.